 Multimodal pain management and cognitive behavioral therapy

 Cognitive behavioral therapy (CBT) is one of the most effective treatments for chronic low back pain.
-It involves things like getting rid of unnecessary, harmful fears and thoughts.
+It involves things like getting rid of harmful fears and thoughts.
 This can help you cope better with the pain, which helps to reduce it.

 Cognitive behavioral therapy can help here.
 During this psychological treatment, you learn to recognize negative thoughts that lead to harmful behavior.
 You then try to change those thoughts.
 Examples include: